jdaynac/Aeolian-dunes-mapping-workflow/README.md

 - KMZ of 00_Training_samples data.
 - KMZ of 01_Rub_al_khali data.

-QGIS
+QGIS data
-A 01_QGIS folder contains two QGIS projects for:
-- visualizing 01_VALIDATION data.
-- visualizing 02_TEST_RUB_AL_KHALI data (outlines, crestlines, defects, morphometric parameters).
+The QGIS data presented in the paper is available on request from: jimmy.daynac@univ-lemans.fr

 This page will be kept up to date and will soon include the QGIS and Ecognition toolboxes for mapping dunes, crestlines and defects.